Problem Solving Through Value Stream Mapping in Indian Railways: A Lean Approach to Operational Excellence

 What is Value Stream Mapping?

-Within Indian Railways, Value Stream Mapping is useful in:
+Within Indian Railways, Value Stream Mapping has proved particularly useful in the following areas:

-• Identification of ticket booking, coach maintenance, and freight movement bottlenecks
+1. Identification of bottlenecks in ticket booking, coach maintenance, and freight movement

 Why Focus on Value Stream Mapping in Indian Railways?

-• Motion: Excess staff movement due to unstructured workflows
+Motion: Excessive staff movement between offices, sheds, and platforms due to unstructured workflows.

 One of the most effective applications of Value Stream Mapping in Indian Railways was observed at Perambur Carriage Works, one of India’s oldest coach maintenance workshops.